alialib/alia/docs/actions.md

 Action 'Library'
 ----------------

-alia provides a small 'library' of actions that are generally useful:
+alia provides a small library of actions that are generally useful:

 <dl>